alex-r-bigelow/sanitized-wrangling-codes/codes.md

  - (todo: A-1's evidence)
  - A-1, A-2 discussion: Abstractions are personalized / subjective / contextual; you have to remember the ecosystem of how the data was created, who it's going to impact, who are the subjects

-## META-ABSTRACTIONS_HELP_COMMUNICATION.
-Meta-abstractions help people communicate at a sufficient level of detail to design a visualization system
+## TYPOLOGIES_HELP_COMMUNICATION.
+Data abstraction typologies help people communicate at a sufficient level of detail to design a visualization system
   - Experience prototyping vis designs with I-06, I-07, I-08, I-09, I-10, I-11, I-12

-## META-ABSTRACTIONS_AID_REFLECTION.
-Meta-abstractions help people discover latent data abstractions
+## TYPOLOGIES_AID_REFLECTION.
+Data abstraction typologies help people discover latent data abstractions
   - “The questions made me think more about "the nature" of this dataset.
 I had always considered it to be "just tabular" but I realize that there is a hierarchy and geographic data (and a geographic hierarchy) which I hadn't really considered before.
 As I type this, we could layer in time and sets when considering multiple elections.” (from Initial Dataset Debrief)
   - New questions
     - “Yeah, a bit of a stretch with my relatively straightforward dataset, but this exercise prodded me into thinking about my annotations as more of a central player in the overall visualization as opposed to a secondary thought or supporting contextual element.” (from Alternative Dataset Reflections)